Kyle Newman (speedway rider): Career

 Newman was re-signed by Poole as vice captain until he was dropped during the 2017 season, subsequently being signed by Leicester Lions, and also raced for Ipswich Witches in 2017.
 For 2018 he signed with Lions in the SGB Premiership and Lakeside Hammers in the SGB Championship.

 In December 2021, Newman signed for the Oxford Cheetahs for the SGB Championship 2022.
 The Cheetahs were returning to action after a 14-year absence from British Speedway.
 Newman struggled for form for the Cheetahs and later joined Redcar Bears mid-season.

-In 2023, he returned to Poole for the SGB Championship 2023.
+In 2023, he returned to Poole for the SGB Championship 2023 and the following season he re-joined Plymouth for the 2024 season.